-I have lived in Cincinnati for over six years and am constantly amazed at the potential of students in our great city.
-Every student has the desire to achieve success in their education, but some lack the resources needed to help them reach their full potential.
+I am constantly amazed at the potential of students in our great city.
+Every student has the desire to achieve success in their education and Cincinnati has a wide variety of schools to serve children of varying needs but some lack the resources needed to help them reach their full potential.
 That’s why this partnership between Accelerate Great Schools and Seton Education Partners is so important – we’re working together with the Archdiocese to build upon the already great educational foundation these students are receiving.
 This collaboration will benefit the students now and into the future.

 2) What is the Seton Blended Learning Network?

-The Seton Blended Learning Network is a network of eight urban Catholic schools driven by results, smart collaboration, and character formation.
-Seton currently serves over 2,200 students, 98 percent of whom are minorities and over two-thirds of whom qualify for the federal meals program.
+The Seton Blended Learning Network is a network of thirteen Catholic schools driven by results, smart collaboration, and character formation.
+Seton currently serves over 3,400 students, 98 percent of whom are minorities and over two-thirds of whom qualify for the federal meals program.
 Seton provides partner schools with the know-how, training, and fundraising required to convert traditional classrooms to blended learning.
-The goal is to substantially improve the academic performance and reduce the operating costs of financially struggling urban Catholic schools.
+The goal is to substantially improve the academic performance and reduce per-pupil operating costs of urban Catholic schools.
 And it is working.

 3) What is blended learning?